Helsinki-Qubits/-Ohtu-A2022-Transpilation_methods_for_quantum_computers/README.md

 ## About the project:

-The goal of the project is to create a transpiler for quantum circuits based on the research of Arianne Meijer-van de Griend.
-The goal of the project is to implement a client's Steiner Tree-based compilation method to the IBM's [Qiskit Library](https://github.com/Qiskit).
+The goal of the project was to create a transpiler for quantum circuits based on the research of Arianne Meijer-van de Griend.
+The goal of the project was to implement a client's Steiner Tree-based compilation method to the IBM's [Qiskit Library](https://github.com/Qiskit).

 ### PermRowColSynthesis Transpiler